How to Recognize and Handle Manipulative Relationships

 Most manipulative individuals have four common characteristics:

 Root causes for chronic manipulation are complex and deep-seated.
 But whatever drives an individual to be psychologically manipulative, it’s not easy when you’re on the receiving end of such aggression.
 How can one successfully manage these situations?
-Here are eight important keys, with excerpts from my book (click on title) "How to Successfully Handle Manipulative People".
+Here are eight important keys, with references from my books (click on titles) "How to Successfully Handle Manipulative People" and "A Practical Guide for Manipulators to Change Towards the Higher Self".
 Not all of the tips below may apply to your particular situation.
 Simply utilize what works and leave the rest.

 1. Know Your Fundamental Human Rights*